 - Skippable Boss: By default.
 He tells you outright his interest in you has ceased and he has no interest in fighting you.
 Depending on when you take this quest (and how much you like to cheese), taking that advice might be a good idea.
 You can return for that Holy Avenger later.

 - There Will Be Cake: No, he'll never give you the 10,000 gold he promised.
 Just kill him and take his loot.

 - Treacherous Quest Giver: His quest is a setup to frame you.

 - Voluntary Shapeshifting: A standard power for most full dragons in AD&D.

 Other Baldur's Gate: Throne of Bhaal Antagonists

 The Five are five particularly powerful Bhaalspawn who join forces for the dual purposes of taking over the world and becoming more powerful as they kill their siblings... or so they think.
 Though this is true for Illasera, Yaga-Shura, Sendai, and Abazigal, Balthazar planned to betray them all along for the forces of righteousness, to snuff out the line of Bhaal before it destroyed Faerun.
-He uses you to do so, and then attempts to kill you himself.
+On the whole, little is known of

 Associated Tropes for all of them: